Slavery among Native Americans in the United States: New England

 The Pequot War of 1636 led to the enslavement of war captives and other members of the Pequot by Europeans, almost immediately after the founding of Connecticut as a colony.
 The Pequot thus became an important part of New England's culture of slavery.
 The Pequot War was devastating: the Niantic, Narragansett, and Mohegan tribes were persuaded into helping the Massachusetts, Connecticut, and Plymouth colonists massacre the Pequot, with at least 700 of the Pequot killed.
 Most enslaved Pequot were noncombatant women and children, with court records indicating that most served as chattel slaves for life.
 Some court records show bounties on runaway native slaves more than 10 years after the War.
-What further aided the Indian slave trade throughout New England and the South was that different tribes didn't recognize themselves as members of the same race, dividing the tribes among each other.
+What further aided the Indian slave trade throughout New England and the South was that different tribes did not recognize themselves as members of the same race, dividing the tribes among each other.
 The Chickasaw and Westos, for example, sold captives of other tribes indiscriminately so as to augment their political and economic power.